zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 };
 ```

-The argument x is not a universal reference, since push\_back can’t exist without a particular vector instantiation for it to be part of, and the type of that instantiation fully determines the declaration for push_back.
+The argument `x` is not a universal reference, since `push_back` can't exist without a particular `vector` instantiation for it to be part of, and the type of that instantiation fully determines the declaration for `push_back`.

 Consider this:
 ```cpp